primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

             http://en.wikipedia.org/wiki/ACID_Model

     atomicity
-        Atomicity requires that each transaction is "all or nothing": if one part of the transaction fails, the entire transaction fails, and the database state is left unchanged.
+        Atomicity is one of the components of the :term:`ACID` model, and requires that each transaction is "all or nothing": if one part of the transaction fails, the entire transaction fails, and the database state is left unchanged.
 An atomic system must guarantee atomicity in each and every situation,